-*- coding: utf-8 -*-

 index_edge = rng.integers(sum_indegrees)

-t = edge_list[index_edge][1]
+old_source, t = edge_list[index_edge]

-if NO_SELF_REGULATION and t == index_sink: # avoid self-regulation
+if NO_SELF_REGULATION and t == index_sink:

 continue

-index_sink in target_sources[t]
+if index_sink in target_sources[t]:

 continue

-# perform replacement & update bookkeeping
+# perform replacement

 target_sources[t].discard(old_source)